ashbob999/Advent-of-Code/README.md

 All code is written in Python3

+I started this in 2019 competitively, but I am only aiming for private leaderboards if i get top 100 then it is a bonus.

 ## Running times

 they are stored in google sheets here:
 [read-only link](https://docs.google.com/spreadsheets/d/1ZAO14ONV_PkkaCCdpb2raCiHng1Zp0MSVFr3sX6cdSw/edit?usp=sharing)

 ## Running python solutions